Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Every last file in every last folder was the same.
 Even the backups were affected: No matter where the Alpha Builder looked, it found the exact same mockery looking back at it.

 It was all gone.
 Every microsecond of data the Hunters had gathered on the Human superweapon was gone.
 Erased, replaced, corrupted somehow… it didn’t matter.
-A howl of futile fury gave the whole network a migraine as the Alpha Builder stared at the only thing that was left of its most precious prize---Three enigmatic characters that meant nothing it could discern:
+A howl of futile fury gave the whole network a migraine as the Alpha Builder stared at the only thing that was left of its most precious prize - Three enigmatic characters that meant nothing it could discern:

 *\<:-)>*